Skip to main content

 4

-Execute agentmark run-experiment to test your prompt against the dataset.
+Execute npx agentmark run-experiment to test your prompt against the dataset.

-Prerequisites: You must have agentmark dev running in a separate terminal before running experiments.
-The CLI connects to the webhook server at port 9417.
+Prerequisites: You must have npx agentmark dev running in a separate terminal before running experiments.

 Datasets

-What they are: Collections of test inputs (and optionally expected outputs) stored as JSONL files.
-What they do: Define the scenarios your prompt should handle—common cases, edge cases, failure modes.
-Example:
+Collections of test inputs (and optionally expected outputs) stored as JSONL files.
+Define the scenarios your prompt should handle — common cases, edge cases, failure modes.

 {"input": {"text": "Great product!"}, "expected_output": "positive"}